aikkel/Soundboard/README.md

-# This is a soundboard which pipes thrpugh microphone to a virtual mic that can be be picked up on discord.
+# This is a soundboard which pipes through microphone to a virtual mic that can be be picked up on discord.
 **At present moment it only plays 48Khz soundclips.**

 ## Soundboard Setup